The Secret Service analyzed 173 mass casualty attacks. Here's what they found.

 "The age of symptom onset varied, with some attackers first experiencing symptoms in adolescence while others' symptoms began later in life," the report read.

 The statistic squares with national estimates.
-According to the Centers for Disease Control and Prevention (CDC), over half of the U.S. population will be diagnosed with a mental health illness at some point in their lifetime.
+According to the Centers for Disease Control and Prevention, over half of the U.S. population will be diagnosed with a mental health illness at some point in their lifetime.

 "Mental health symptoms alone are not a correlation for acting violently," Dr. Alathari said.
 "In fact, the vast majority of individuals in this country with mental health issues would never become violent, but it is an important factor to consider in the context of assessing an individual that might come to our attention for eliciting concern."